aruasa26/Cannon-Frenzy/README.md

    - Hitting multiple targets in a row grants combo bonuses.

 4. **Game Over**:
-   The game ends when you run out of cannonballs or time.
+   The game ends when you run out of cannonballs.

 ---